prosekit/prosekit/website/guide/integrations/svelte.md

 const editor = useEditor({ update: true })
 ```

+This is usefull if you want to update the UI based on the current editor state.
-For example, you can calculate the word count of the document after every change
+For example, you can calculate the word count of the document after every
-and display it in the UI.
-Check out [this example](/examples/svelte-word-count) for
+change.
+Check out [svelte-word-count](/examples/svelte-word-count) for a
-a complete implementation.
+complete implementation.

 ## `useExtension`